idio-lang/DIPS/source/scheme/advanced-scheme.rst

 ``risky_command`` was doing when it ``raise``\ ed the exception.
-What you do know is that, however deep into its evaluation stack it has gone (think: how deeply nested the function calls in the ``risky`` library got), the evaluation stack is truncated back to here, we call ``print`` and more on with our lives.
+What you do know is that, however deep into its evaluation stack it has gone (think: how deeply nested the function calls in the ``risky`` library got), the evaluation stack is truncated back to here -- all those function calls from ``risky_command`` through to the failure are discarded, we call ``print`` and more on with our lives.

 :lname:`Lisp`\ s don't go in for that, rather, the condition handler is run *instead of* the failed function (that raised the condition).